BlackstoneStudio/eslint-config-blackstone/README.md

 # eslint-config-blackstone

-This Blackstone's official cli tool and eslint config for javascript and typescript proyects
+This is Blackstone's official cli tool and eslint config for javascript and typescript proyects
 ### Installation
 ⚠️ **Please make sure your project doesn't have any eslint packages or .eslintrc already installed.**